StimphilTech/online-store/README.md

 Briefly describe what this Java console application does.
 Mention its purpose and who the intended users are.
 Explain the main functionality and what problems it aims to solve.

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."
+- As a developer, I will read each line, so that I can split on "|"
+- As a developer, I will show each product (id, name, price) and prompt for an id, so that I can find that product and add to cart
+- As a developer, I will show each product (id, name, price), and prompt for an id, so that I can find that product and add to cart

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a developer, I will make a menu so that each product can be listed(L) or Total Cost or checkout(C) or return (X)
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a developer I want to Handles the checkout process so that I can confirm the user wants to buy
+- As a developer I will make a list for a product by its ID so that the customer can find matching product
+- As a developer I will make a loop over the list so that I can compare ids

 ## Setup